 “I think what we’re seeing is pent-up demand,” said Brian Silva, the course architect who designed Outlook Farm.
 “Maine has been underdeveloped, in terms of golf for some time now.
 And the state certainly has its share of farmland which has seen better, more productive days.”

-While rounding a mountainous spit of land north of Husavik, my traveling companions and I reckoned we’d better stop the car and get a picture.
+While rounding a mountainous spit of land north of Husavik, my Iceland travel companions and I reckoned we’d better stop the car and get a picture.
 We’re honestly not the selfie-taking types, but 66.201 degrees was as far north as any of us had ever traveled before — or were likely to travel again.
-So we smiled awkwardly, took the picture and pinned the exact spot via the magic of Google Earth.
+So we smiled as naturally as possible, took the picture and pinned the exact spot via the magic of Google Earth.

 Technically, Iceland is one of only seven nations whose respective land masses are crossed by the Arctic Circle, a theoretical line of demarcation whose invisible shadow circles the globe at exactly 66.300 degrees north.
 Yet only two slivers of this country can claim truly Arctic coordinates: Grimsey Island, dead north of our pin, barely visible across 5.9 miles of open ocean; and small portions of the north-jutting spit immediately to our East, along an uninhabited stretch of Route 870 northeast of Blikalon.